jason-fox/fox.jason.prismjs/README.md

 ### Parameter Reference

 -   `prism.default` - Specifies the default Prism language
+-   `prism.use.theme` - Specifies which of the three included themes to use.
--   `prism.css.theme` - Specifies the location of a prism `.css` color theme file relative to the output directory.
+-   `prism.css.theme` - Specifies the location of a custom color theme file relative to the output directory.

 ### Customizing the output